VTVL

 Vertical takeoff, vertical landing (VTVL) is a form of takeoff and landing for rockets.
 Multiple VTVL craft have flown.
-The most widely known and commercially successful VTVL rocket is SpaceX's Falcon 9 first stage.
+A notable VTVL vehicle was the Apollo Lunar Module which delivered the first humans to the Moon.
+Building on the decades of development, SpaceX utilised the VTVL concept for its flagship Falcon 9 first stage, which has delivered over four hundred successful powered landings so far.

-VTVL technologies were developed substantially with small rockets after 2000, in part due to incentive prize competitions like the Lunar Lander Challenge.
-Successful small VTVL rockets were developed by Masten Space Systems, Armadillo Aerospace, and others.
+VTVL technologies were first seriously developed for the Apollo program.
+By the '90s, development on large reliable restartable rocket engines made it possible to use the already matured technology for rocket stages.
+The first pioneer was the McDonnell Douglas DC-X demonstrator.
+After the success of the DC-X prototype, the concept was developed substantially with small rockets after 2000, in part due to incentive prize competitions like the Lunar Lander Challenge.

-Starting in the mid-2010s, VTVL was under intense development as a technology for reusable rockets large enough to transport people.
-In 2013, SpaceX demonstrated vertical landing on a Falcon 9 prototype after climbing 744 meters in the air.
+Starting in the mid-2000s, VTVL was under intense development as a technology for reusable rockets large enough to transport people.
+From 2005 to 2007 Blue Origin did a series of successful tests, first with the jet powered Charon demonstrator, later using the Goddard demonstrator.
+Small VTVL rockets were also developed by Masten Space Systems, Armadillo Aerospace, and others.
+In 2013, after the failure of stage recovery with parachutes, SpaceX demonstrated vertical landing on a Falcon 9 prototype after climbing 744 meters in the air.
 Later, Blue Origin (New Shepard) and SpaceX (Falcon 9), both demonstrated recovery of launch vehicles after return to the launch site (RTLS) operations, with Blue Origin's New Shepard booster rocket making the first successful vertical landing on November 23, 2015, following a flight that reached outer space, and SpaceX's Falcon 9 flight 20 marking the first landing of a commercial orbital booster roughly a month later, on December 22, 2015.
-All launches of the Falcon Heavy rocket by SpaceX have included VTVL attempts for the two side boosters on each rocket.
-SpaceX is also planning a fully reusable rocket named Starship.
+Many launches of the SpaceX Falcon Heavy have included VTVL attempts for the two side boosters on each rocket.
+SpaceX is also developing a fully reusable rocket named Starship.
+Starship became the first launch vehicle to demonstrate the technology with both of its stages on its fourth test flight.

-VTVL rockets are not to be confused with aircraft which take off and land vertically which use the air for support and propulsion, such as helicopters and jump jets which are VTOL aircraft.
+VTVL rockets are not to be confused with aircraft that take off and land vertically and use air for support and propulsion, such as helicopters and jump jets which are VTOL aircraft.